Matthew Barnaby: Later life

 During the 2013–14 season, Barnaby played Senior AAA hockey with the Dundas Real McCoys of the Ontario Hockey Association's Major League Hockey.

 In June 2016, Barnaby was named an assistant coach of the Ontario Hockey League's Kitchener Rangers.
 He was released from the Rangers on October 3, 2017.

 Barnaby lives in Ottawa and is a hockey analyst on The Power Play on SiriusXM channel 91.
 Since 2019, he has hosted a podcast called "Unfiltered with Matthew Barnaby".
 Outside of hockey, Barnaby is the co-owner of a company called Hunger Cave.
 He has also been involved in charitable work raising money for Alzheimer's since his grandmother died from the disease.

+Barnaby's autobiography Matthew Barnaby: Unfiltered was released in November 2022.

 Legal problems

 On May 13, 2011, Barnaby was arrested for domestic violence in Amherst, New York.
 He was accused of causing an estimated $300 in damage after kicking a garage door in an attempt to enter the suburban Buffalo home where his estranged wife and two children lived, Erie County District Attorney Frank Sedita's office said.
 On May 14, 2011, Barnaby pleaded not guilty to felony criminal mischief and was ordered to complete 500 hours of community service to have charges dropped.
 As part of the ruling, he was also issued a one-year order of protection from his wife.
 He was barred from taking what was described as any "offensive" action against his wife, and was ordered to avoid contact with his wife's boyfriend, the DA's office said.
 Barnaby was also ordered to continue attending anger management counseling.
 As part of the plea agreement, the misdemeanor charges of criminal mischief and aggravated harassment were to be dropped if he fulfilled the judge's order within a year.

 On December 5, 2011, Barnaby was arrested near his home in Clarence, New York.
 Police found him driving a car that had damage to its front end and was missing its front tire.
 Barnaby failed field sobriety tests and refused a breath test, and he subsequently had his license revoked.
 On December 13, he pleaded guilty to driving while intoxicated, refusing a breath test, driving with unsafe tires, and failing to notify the Department of Motor Vehicles of his address change.
 Barnaby was ordered to perform 100 hours of community service, attend alcohol abuse counseling, and pay a $1,950 fine.

-On March 5, 2020, Barnaby was arrested in Nashville.
-According to police, he was drunk at a bar, got into an altercation with some bystanders, and choked the bar's bouncer.
-Barnaby was charged with assault and public intoxication.